 How to enter a Gala

 The coaching staff decide which galas each squad should attend throughout the swimming season.
-As a gala approaches, the Competition Secretary produces an Entry Form for each swimmer, showing the events in which they are eligible to compete.
+As a gala approaches, the Competition Secretary produces an Entry Form for each swimmer on the Swim Manager website, showing the events in which they are eligible to compete.
+You will be sent a link to Swim Manager once entries are open.
 The squad coach may indicate which events swimmers should enter, or the decision may be left to the parent and swimmer.
-It is then the parent’s responsibility to complete a Gala Entry form indicating which events are to be entered.
+It is then the parent’s responsibility to complete the Gala Entry form indicating which events are to be entered.

-This form can be emailed to firstname.lastname@example.org, or posted in the box at the Hydro.
-Payment for the events must be posted in the box by the closing date.
+Payment for the events must be made by the closing date.
 Entries without payment will not be processed.

 The club hosting the gala has total discretion over which entries to accept.
 If the gala is oversubscribed, it may be necessary to reject some swimmers from some events.
 Refunds are provided for rejections and can be collected from the Membership Secretary on a Monday night at the Hydro.
 It is advisable to check the website of the host club in the week before the gala for any changes to the start times.

 Sometimes there will be a draft programme published and a rejection list will usually be shown, where applicable.
 If HDSC are advised of any rejected swims, these will be posted on the Club noticeboard at the Hydro.